Hildebrand Law, P.C. mobile logo

 The Court of Appeals reversed the decision of the trial court.
 It remanded the case with instructions for the trial court to equitably divide the investment properties.
 The Arizona Court of Appeals distinguished this case from its prior ruling the Baum v.
 Baum case.

 If you need information about gifting separate property by signing a joint tenancy deed in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.